Project 2: swish - A Simple Command-Line Shell

 You can download the starter code here: proj2-code.zip

-Save the starter code under your csci4061
+Save the starter code under your csci4061 directory, which should now look like this:

 csci4061/